Brett Butler (baseball): Playing career

-Butler spent his teenaged years in Libertyville, Illinois, where he was a starting outfielder on the Libertyville High School baseball team that finished in the top 16 teams in the State his senior year.
+Butler spent his teenaged years in Libertyville, Illinois, where he was a starting outfielder on the Libertyville High School baseball team that finished in the top 16 teams in the state his senior year.
 Upon graduating, he announced plans to play baseball in college, and his high school coach, Ernie Ritta, scoffed.
 Butler, who had explored walking on at baseball powerhouse Arizona State, made the team at Southeastern Oklahoma State University.
 The outfielder led the Savages to championships during all three years at Southeastern including an NAIA national runner-up finish in 1977.
 He was twice named to the NAIA All-America Baseball Team.
 Butler was the Savages' first .400 hitter with a .439 average in 1977.
 He set career records in home runs (31), runs (209), triples (15), hits (220), walks (162), and career batting average (.394).

 After attending Southeastern Oklahoma, Butler was drafted in the 23rd round of the 1979 amateur draft by the Atlanta Braves.
 The Braves were building a contending team with players like Dale Murphy, Bob Horner, and Glenn Hubbard after years of losing, but they lacked a leadoff hitter with speed.
 After playing in the minor leagues, he made his major league debut with the Braves on August 20, 1981.
 Butler helped lead the Braves to a 13–0 start and the National League West Division title in 1982, their first division title since 1969.
 He had another fine year with the Braves in 1983, but they finished second in the West to the Los Angeles Dodgers.

 In October 1983, Butler was sent to the Cleveland Indians (along with Brook Jacoby and Rick Behenna) to complete a deal in which the Braves had acquired Len Barker for cash, toward the end of the 1983 season.
 In 1984, he became the first batter Roger Clemens would face in the big leagues.
 He played with the Indians for four seasons, batting a career-high .311 in 1985.

 Butler signed with the San Francisco Giants as a free agent after the 1987 season and established himself as one of the premier leadoff hitters in the National League.
 He helped the Giants to the NL pennant in 1989, as the leadoff hitter in a lineup that included Will Clark, Kevin Mitchell, and Matt Williams.
+Butler had just four hits in the NLCS versus Chicago but collected six runs.
+In his first and only World Series appearance, he batted .286 (4-for-14) with one RBI and two stolen bases as the Giants lost in a sweep to the Oakland Athletics.